Zaghari-Ratcliffe's husband finds hope in controversy

 The remark directly contradicted the position of Zaghari-Ratcliffe's family, her employer, and, not least, the British government, all of whom maintain that she was on vacation when she was arrested.

 The comments were particularly insensitive as Iran views with deep suspicion any attempt to foster an independent media in the country.
-But Johnson's blunder also fed into a wider political narrative that he is an ineffective Foreign Secretary, lacking a grasp of the fine detail of policy that is essential in sensitive diplomatic situations.
+But Johnson's blunder also fed into a wider political narrative that he is an ineffective foreign secretary, lacking a grasp of the fine detail of policy that is essential in sensitive diplomatic situations.
 That propelled Zaghari-Ratcliffe's story to the top of the news agenda in the UK.

-The seriousness of Johnson's error became apparent days later when Zaghari-Ratcliffe was summoned to an unscheduled court hearing, at which the Foreign Secretary's remarks were cited as proof that she had engaged in "propaganda against the regime."
+The seriousness of Johnson's error became apparent days later when Zaghari-Ratcliffe was summoned to an unscheduled court hearing, at which the foreign secretary's remarks were cited as proof that she had engaged in "propaganda against the regime."

 Fears have grown that her five-year sentence could be lengthened.